 Secondary reserve (30 minute reserve) requirements are determined by PJM for each reliability region.
 In the Reliability First (RFC) region, secondary reserve requirements are calculated based on historical under forecasted load rates and generator forced outage rates.
-The RFC and Dominion secondary reserve requirements are
+64 The RFC and Dominion secondary reserve requirements are added together to form a single RTO DASR requirement defined as the sum of a percent of the load forecast error and forced outage rate times the daily peak load forecast.
+Effective January 1, 2019, the dayahead scheduling reserve requirement is 5.29 percent of the peak load forecast.
+This is based on a 2.18 percent load forecast error component and a 3.11 percent forced outage rate component.
+The DASR requirement is applicable for all hours of the operating day.

-See PJM "Manual 11: Energy & Ancillary Services Market Operations," § 10.5 Aggregation for Economic and Emergency Demand Resources, Rev. 106 (May 30, 2019).
+62 See PJM "Manual 11: Energy & Ancillary Services Market Operations," § 10.5 Aggregation for Economic and Emergency Demand Resources, Rev. 107 (Sep.
+26, 2019).

-See PJM "Manual 11: Energy & Ancillary Services Market Operations," § 11.2.2 Day-Ahead Scheduling Reserve Market Eligibility, Rev. 106 (May 30, 2019).
+63 See PJM "Manual 11: Energy & Ancillary Services Market Operations," § 11.2.2 Day-Ahead Scheduling Reserve Market Eligibility, Rev. 107

-See PJM "Manual 13: Emergency Operations," § 2.2 Reserve Requirements, Rev. 70 (May 30, 2019).
+64 See PJM "Manual 13: Emergency Operations," § 2.2 Reserve Requirements, Rev. 73 (October 31, 2019).